 Based on the results, a Hearing Conservation Program can be developed or modified.
 Noise dosimetry surveys provide employers with the information needed in order to require workers to wear the most effective and least disruptive personal protective equipment designed for each specific function.

-An important compliment to noise dosimetry is to develop a noise map of the work area.
+An important complement to noise dosimetry is to develop a noise map of the work area.
 This will identify noisy areas that can be the target of noise reduction efforts should OSHA compliance be an issue.
-The noise map is developed with a hand held sound level meter (SLM).
+The noise map is developed with a handheld sound level meter (SLM).
 A qualified person such as an Industrial Hygienist can measure the noise throughout the facility.
 If there is a need for noise reduction, an octave hand analyzer can identify the specific frequencies that are excessive so that some engineering efforts can be implemented to achieve noise reduction.

 Robert E. Sheriff is the CEO of Atlantic Environmental.
 A Certified Industrial Hygienist and Certified Safety Professional, he has over forty years of experience providing industrial hygiene and occupational safety services, including designing and conducting noise dosimetry surveys or noise dosimetry testing in a wide variety of industrial settings.
 To discuss your particular needs and obtain a complimentary proposal, contact him at 800-344-4414 or email him at firstname.lastname@example.org.

 Our primary service areas for Noise Dosimetry and Noise Surveys are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.